 After Hours: The studio will be open for a few hours in the evenings for night owls!

 - Supply lists, weather information and other helpful tips will be sent upon receipt of your registration form and deposit.

 - For those of you coming from lower altitudes (Red Cliff is at 8650 ft), please read up on adjusting to high altitude.
 I don’t want to scare you, but I want you to feel your best!

 - If you plan to stay at the Green Bridge Inn (see below), register early to receive the early bird discount and to assure that you get a room (it is a small hotel and it is wedding season).

 - Be sure to let Helen know if you would like to schedule time for individual art mentoring time during our retreat.

 - Feel welcome to bring any ongoing work you’d like to share and discuss with Helen or the group

 - Please feel free to contact Helen before the retreat with any questions you may have about our plans, supplies, techniques we’ll be covering or any special requests.

-Please note: there will a materials fee in the amount of approx. $50 for 3 days/$100 for 5 days (TBD) due at the retreat.
+Please note: there will a materials fee in the amount of approx. $100 for 5 days (TBD) due at the retreat.

 INCLUDED IN YOUR TUITION: